bijit/booksmart-universal/IMPLEMENTATION_PLAN.md

 **Q: Why Jina AI instead of simple HTTP fetch?**
 A: Jina handles JavaScript-rendered sites, has built-in PDF/image support, and is more reliable than raw HTML parsing.

+**Q: Should we use Jina MCP server instead of direct API?**
+A: No. The MCP (Model Context Protocol) server is designed for AI assistants (Claude, Cursor) to use during conversations.
+For our backend service, direct API calls are simpler, faster (one less hop), and more appropriate.
+MCP adds unnecessary complexity for automated background processing.

 **Q: Why background processing instead of real-time?**
 A: User never waits, more reliable (retryable), no tab dependency, handles rate limits gracefully.